matestack/matestack-ui-core/README.md

 * core refactoring, increased core maintainability and code quality
 * better integration in existing rails apps
 * improved documentation
-* webpacker support and npm based js dependecy management
 * improved dynamic core components (especially form components)

 ### Installation:

-Click here to see how you can add Matestack UI to your existing Rails application: [Installation Guide](https://www.matestack.org/docs/install)
+Click here to see how you can add Matestack UI to your existing Rails application: [Installation Guide](./docs/install)

 ### Features: